lisongxu/CSCE156-Project-OOP/readme.md

 In this project, we will design and develop a simple social media application using Java, called *Jstgram*.
 It supports two basic features

 * Account management: A user can create a new account and log into an existing account.
-* Post management: A user can create various types of posts and list the past posts.
+* Post management: A user can create various types of posts and list past posts.

 ### 2.1 Main Window